 3. Settle your emotions

 You’ve identified your pain and have either expressed it or confronted the individual.
-But this won’t help you settle everything.
+But you will need more time to settle everything.
 There may be an emotional typhoon that you need to settle before moving ahead.

 Make distance from the one hurting you.
-Spend some quality time with your family and friends, who would help you, settle down with your emotional pain.
+Spend quality time with your family and friends, who will help you settle down with your emotional pain.

-Connect with positive people as they would observe things as the third person and would show the positive outcome of it.
+Connect with positive people as they observe things and show their positive outcomes.

-Happiness and sadness is the rule of the world.
+Happiness and sadness are the rules of the world.
 Every individual goes through this.
 The only way to escape is to accept the situation the way they are and move ahead.
-Dr. Brian Weiss, in one of his books, once mentioned that this life is actually a theatre and everyone is mere artists.
-Before taking birth we decide who will come into our lives and when, what role they will play and how and when they will make an exit.

-So, when some hurt you, take it as a part of a plan.
+When someone hurts you, please take it as a part of a plan.
 Accept the situation, the reason and move on.
 Don’t blame yourself for what happened.
 You have the right to be happy, and let no one take that away from you.

 5. Stay in the present

-It’s normal to have past flashing right in front of your eye.
-You’ve spent some good time with that individual, it’s bound to happen.
+It’s normal to have the past flashing right in front of your eye.
+You’ve spent some good time with that individual; it’s bound to happen.
 It’s just the mind is going through a sudden change and is trying to recall all the past beautiful things.

-The best way to avoid this or overcome this is to live in the present.
+The best way to avoid or overcome this is to live in the present.

-Don’t dive deep into past and ruin your present.
-What happened was past, what’s there right now is present.
+Refrain from diving deep into the past and ruining your present.
+What happened was past; what’s there right now is present.